syncfusion-content/javascript-docs/js/RichTextEditor/Getting-Started.md

 # Getting Started

 This section briefly describes how to create and use **RichTextEditor** control using **Javascript** in your application.

-## Create your first RichTextEditor in JavaScript

 The **Essential JavaScript RichTextEditor (RTE)** control allows easily to edit contents, insert tables, images and to get the **HTML** content.
 In this section, you can learn how to use **RichTextEditor** for getting Feedback from the user.
 The following screenshot demonstrates how the **RTE** control is used in Feedback form.

-{% include image.html url="/js/RichTextEditor/Getting-Started_images/Getting-Started_img1.png" Caption="RTE support with Feedback Form functionality"%}
+{% include image.html url="/js/RichTextEditor/Getting-Started_images/Getting-Started_img1.png" %}

 In the above screenshot , the **RTE** consists of content editable area with feedback title when you click the Post Feedback toolbar item to send the feedback information.

-### Create a RichTextEditor
+## Create a RichTextEditor

 **Essential JavaScript RTE** widget basically renders by using simple text area element.
 The following steps describe the creation of **RTE** control.